-As a Research Associate at the European University Institute within the project EU Border Care, Nina conducted fieldwork in Melilla (Spain) and Mayotte (France) on the politics of maternity care among undocumented migrants on the peripheries of the European Union.
+Previously, Nina was Post-doctoral Research Associate at the European University Institute within the EU Border Care project and conducted research on the politics of maternity care among undocumented migrants on the peripheries of the European Union, in Melilla (Spain) and Mayotte (France).

 - The (un)deserving migrant?
 Interrogating non-conventional bordering practices in the European space.

 2019 Racialised Workers and European Older-Age Care.
 From Care Labour to Care Ethics.
 Palgrave Macmillan.

 2019 Integration into Liminality: Women’s Lives in an Open Centre for Migrants at Europe’s Southern Antechamber.
 Journal of Ethnic and Migration Studies.

 2019 Temporalities of emergency: migrant pregnancy and healthcare networks in Southern European borderlands.
 Social Science & Medicine, 222 (2019) 11–19.
 Co-authored with Grotti, V., Malakasis C., Quagliarello C.